ZacharyTStone/My-Anime-Collection/README.md

 My Anime Collection is a robust and free-to-use anime tracker.
 Users can explore anime and add them to their collection

+To learn Authentication and database management, I took a project I made through a paid course and added custom features.
+For example, I added a new landing page, demo login, delete user functionality, dark theme, custom job and user fields, and a tools page.

 The Backend uses Node JS , Express and MongoDB

 The Front end uses React and Styled Components.